zcrayman/tut-rest/2/README.md

 ### Implementing the OrderQueriesController

 Let's start by implementing the controller that is responsible for handling requests that simply read the current state of the Order resources.
+This will be the controller that will make the `ViewOrderIntegrationTest` tests pass.

 The first step is to map the root URI to the controller as shown in the following code snippet: